“Thorny Issue-Pete Rose-Nipped at the Bud”

 Words like ‘failed to reconfigure’, ‘never refocused’, ‘was not believable’, ‘maintained his lifestyle’ were all part of the rationale as to why Rose is no different in 2015 than he was in 1986.

 The Commissioner did say something interesting, that the ban going forward involved only baseball employment.
 Manfred says it was not his call about the Hall of Fame in Cooperstown.
 They should make their own decision on whether Rose’s name should be on the ballot.

 It opens an interesting dilemma, for the Hall had forever taken the stance, ineligible people, from Shoeless Joe Jackson thru Rose, would not be up for vote.
 Manfred changed that parameter, so that the Hall could even reconsider its stance, from the 1919 Black Sox star to the Dirty Red of the 1980s.

-I appreciated all things Pete Rose, the player.
-I think Pete Rose, the person, was despicable.
+I respected Pete Rose, the player.
+Pete Rose, the person, is despicable.

 But for this day, Charley Hustle, the hit king, got thrown out once and for all.